LIVE ONLINE COURSE

 This class steps up from basic data representation to advanced chart and figure types.
-You will learn how to choose the right type of chart for your data and Scott will demonstrate visualizing data with 3D maps.
+You will learn how to choose the right type of chart for your data and Marc will demonstrate visualizing data with 3D maps.

 With the continuing changes in healthcare reform, there is renewed interest in the early effects of the Affordable Care Act.
 Dataset 4 contains information on changes in the uninsured rate from 2010 to 2015 in each state.
 What specific question can you ask using this data?
 Make two slides demonstrating your questions.

 In this class, you'll learn how to evaluate whether two means differ significantly and meaningfully from each other.
-Scott will offer a scenario to demonstrate how a healthcare organization makes these assessments in the real world.
+Marc will offer a scenario to demonstrate how a healthcare organization makes these assessments in the real world.